Chaim Goldberg: Major Early Exhibitions

-Recent major exhibitions
+Recent Major Exhibitions

 In 2013 the Nadwishlanski Museum in Kazimierz Dolny, Poland, celebrated its Jubilee and the opening of a major museum building with a One Man Show of their own town's now-famous artist – Goldberg.
 The exhibit opened on December 9, 2013, and closed on August 30, 2014.

 In 2016 – The artist's Shtetl Life work was exhibited at 'Museum, I Remember' in Krakow, Poland, from March 20 to July 26, 2016.

 In 2016 – The third leg of exhibits in Poland, the exhibit now titled, I Remember the Shtetl opened at the Krakow Palace of Art on September 15 and closed on November 20, 2016.

-Final years
+Final Years

 In 1987, while working on the modernist themes above, Goldberg returned to painting his beloved Kazimierz Dolny and the Jewish life in the village.
 This time his paintings were less lyrical and surreal, and instead were more 'story-telling' and documentary.
 After completing some fifty large canvases in 1997, at the age of 80, he was diagnosed with a disabling illness.
 He died on June 26, 2004, in Boca Raton, Florida, aged 87.